getrasa/Custom-Motion-Capture-V2/README.md

 # Custom Motion Capture V2

 ### Abstract
-Motion capture can be achieved using multiple different methods.
-One of the cheapest methods however is by the use of multiple 9-axis MEMS sensors attached to specific body parts.
-These sensors map their 'tilt' in world space to virtual characters body parts accurately approximating movement in 3D space.
+Motion capture can be achieved using various methods.
+One of the most affordable, however, is by using multiple 9-axis MEMS sensors attached to strategic locations on the body.
+The data procured from these sensors are interpreted as orientation changes, or 'tilt', in world space, which then allows us to translate these tilts onto a virtual character's anatomy, accurately approximating movement in 3D space.

 This README briefly describes my own **design, hardware, and software implementation** of this motion capture method.